top of page

 When you become a client of Haven, we offer a comprehensive, personalized care package.
 Our global fee covers:

-• Complete prenatal care
+• Complete 40+ weeks of prenatal care

 • Labor and delivery care at our birth center